computamike/skills/skills.md

 * Cells are the smallest element within a workbook.
 * Cells are arranged in a grid and are addressed through columns vertically and rows horizontally.
 * Cells can contain content, reference other cells or contain formulas.
+* Primarily used in Accounting and financial operations

 ### what isn't a spreadsheet

 ### formulas
 ### linking sheets
 ## word